xKamuna/Discord-Self-Bot/README.md

 You have to create a file `auth.json` in the `src` folder.
 This file has to have a series of variables for the bot to function properly.
 The required variables are as follows.
 A template file has been included in the folder to base it on.

-  - token
+  - token: Your bot or user token

-  - googleapikey

-  - imageEngineKey

-  - searchEngineKey

-  - ownerID

-  - storeChannel
+  - googleapikey: A Google API Key.
+Enable Custom Search engine and Youtube Data API

+  - imageEngineKey: Google Custom Search Engine key (can be the same as searchEngineKey but not recommended)

+  - searchEngineKey: Google Custom Search Engine key (can be the same as imageEngineKey but not recommended)

+  - ownerID: Your user ID

+  - storeChannel: A channel ID where you want to have the message store send stuff to

+  - oxrAppID: An API key created on Open-Exchange-Rates

+  - TheMovieDBV3ApiKey: Your API key created on The Movie DB